SakerElias/LLM_Classification_Finetuning/README.md

 # 🧠 LLM_Classification_Finetuning

-This repository contains our work for the **Machine Learning Project Course**, where we try to solve a **text classification** challenge from this [Kaggle competition](https://www.kaggle.com/competitions/llm-classification-finetuning).
+This repository contains our work for the **Machine Learning Project**, where we try to solve a **text classification** challenge from this [Kaggle competition](https://www.kaggle.com/competitions/llm-classification-finetuning).

 The goal is to explore how pretrained transformer-based language models can be efficiently adapted for **human preference prediction** in LLM-generated responses, using modern fine-tuning and lightweight modeling strategies.